cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 }
 ```

-The Component Testing runner will use all the configuration at the root level of `cypress.json`, and apply any Component Testing specific overrides.
+The Component Testing runner will use all the configuration at the root level of your configuration file and apply any Component Testing specific overrides.

 ### Prerequisites